Teaching, Difference, and Power

 Teaching and Race

-In the midst of racist and anti-immigrant violence in the United States, and in response to protest movements calling for racial justice, many Vanderbilt instructors and staff have expressed a commitment to address these concerns in their teaching.
-As part of that commitment, they have wished to understand critical approaches to teaching about race and racial justice and to develop an ever more inclusive and just campus for students of all backgrounds.
-Towards this end, the Center for Teaching is hosting a learning community throughout 2020-21 that will address a variety of related topics, including the scholarship on teaching race and racial justice, the experiences of faculty and students of color at Vanderbilt, transforming conflicts around race into productive dialogue, the benefits of culturally appropriate pedagogy, reducing racial and other performance gaps for students across the disciplines, among other subjects.
-The meetings have yet to be scheduled, but should take place monthly.
-If you have an interest, please register at this link and we will keep you informed about the learning community as it is finalized.
+In the midst of racist and anti-immigrant violence in the United States, and in response to protest movements calling for racial justice, many Vanderbilt instructors and staff expressed a commitment to address these concerns in their teaching.
+As part of that commitment, they wished to understand critical approaches to teaching about race and racial justice and to develop an ever more inclusive and just campus for students of all backgrounds.
+Towards this end, the Center for Teaching hosted a learning community throughout 2020-21 that addressed a variety of related topics, including the scholarship on teaching race and racial justice, the experiences of faculty and students of color at Vanderbilt, transforming conflicts around race into productive dialogue, the benefits of culturally appropriate pedagogy, reducing racial and other performance gaps for students across the disciplines, among other subjects.

 Promoting Persistence in STEM Learning Community

 STEM disciplines have long been concerned with disparities between underrepresented and well-represented student groups and the associated “pipeline” problem, where underrepresented students are more likely to switch away from STEM majors.
 The book Talking about Leaving Revisited, published in December 2019, discusses findings from a five-year study that explores the extent, nature, and contributory causes of field-switching both from and among STEM majors, and what enables persistence to graduation.
-This learning community will use Talking about Leaving Revisited to promote discussion of changes we will make to reduce disparities in our courses and our programs.
-We’ll meet monthly to discuss excerpts from the book as well as possible individual and programmatic responses.
-Register here and you’ll receive an email with information about how to get a copy of the book and to solicit input about meeting times by mid-September.
+This learning community used Talking about Leaving Revisited to promote discussions of changes to reduce disparities in our courses and our programs.
+We met monthly to discuss excerpts from the book as well as possible individual and programmatic responses.

 The CFT offers a variety of workshops focused around the themes of inclusion and equity.
 These have been available to campus-wide audiences in yearly Just-in-Time Teaching Conferences, as well as via tailored workshops developed in concert with departmental, school, or grant administrators on an ad hoc basis.
 Versions of some of these workshops also have been facilitated by Assistant Director Joe Bandy at other institutions, including Yale University, Johns Hopkins University, the University of Alabama, and Indiana University Pennsylvania.